 This factor addresses the soundness, quality, and effectiveness of the proposed work plan and the commitment of the applicant to sustain the proposed project activities.
-As described below, two sub-factor requirements make up the total possible points (up to 30 points) including: (a) Statement of Work and (b) Budget and Cost Estimates.
+Two sub-factor requirements make up the total possible points (up to 30 points) for this rating factor.
 The SOW should reflect program tasks which the applicant expects are reasonable for completion.
 If funded, the grantee is responsible for completing the SOW activities agreed upon during negotiations.

-(a) Proposed Statement of Work (SOW) and Information Requirements (up to 16 points).
+(a) Proposed SOW and Information Requirements (Up to 16 points).
 This sub-factor does not count toward the 10-page limit under this rating factor.
 Each applicant should complete a detailed SOW narrative and chart.
 The SOW narrative sub-factor will be evaluated on the extent to which the applicant provides a clear, detailed description of the proposed project goals/objectives, activities, and where applicable, proposed outcome measures.

-- 1. The proposed SOW narrative should identify quantifiable project goals and describe how those goals are related to each of the specific needs identified in Rating Factor 2 "Need/Extent of Problem."
+- The proposed SOW narrative should identify quantifiable project goals and describe how those goals are related to each of the specific needs identified in Rating Factor 2 "Need/Extent of Problem."
 Goals are the results or outcomes the applicant aims to accomplish.
 The SOW narrative should also identify the proposed activities, specific deliverables, and anticipated outcomes consistent with the activities outlined in the required SOW chart.
-(Up to 6 points) - a.
-For CDC applicants, the SOW narrative must provide a description of new activities, the continuation of existing activities or expansion or creation of systemic investigation(s) based on the needs in the project area or based on prior FHIP funded activities or other

-- fair housing enforcement activities.
-The SOW narrative must correspond with the activities outlined in the SOW chart, Attachment A. - b.
-For ENOC applicants, the SOW narrative must provide a description of the creation and/or expansion of systemic investigations or other fair housing enforcement activities.
-The SOW narrative should also reflect enforcement related activities by year two of the grant.
-The SOW narrative must correspond with the activities outlined in the SOW chart, Attachment A. - 2.
-SOW chart (Appendix A) All applicants should use the format outlined in Appendix A as an example to describe the organization's specific SOW tasks.
-The Administrative Tasks in Appendix A are standard tasks, but the applicant may edit the section to fit the applicant's tasks.
-Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific enforcement activities proposed in the organization's application, including activities, tasks, and proposed outcomes where applicable.
-The SOW program tasks must include complaint intake, complaint investigation, testing for fair housing violations and enforcement of meritorious claims, and describe: - (a) all proposed project activities and major tasks (up to three points), - (b) a list of team members/staff and partners as identified in Factor 1 who will be responsible and accountable for completing the task (Up to 3 points), - (c) the steps to complete the proposed activities required to successfully implement the proposed project (Up to 2 points), and - (d) the proposed outcomes where applicable under program tasks.
+The SOW narrative must also include: a description of the continuation of existing activities or the expansion or creation of systemic investigation(s) based on prior FHIP funded activities or other fair housing enforcement activities.
+The SOW narrative must correspond with the activities outlined in the SOW chart.
+(SOW narrative - Up to 6 points) - 2.
+SOW chart (Appendix A).
+All applicants should use the format outlined in Appendix A as an example to describe the organization's specific SOW tasks.
+The Administrative Tasks in Appendix A are standard general tasks, but the tasks may be edited to fit the applicant's specific tasks.
+Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific enforcement activities proposed in the organization's application, including activities, and tasks, and proposed outcomes where applicable.
+The SOW program tasks must include complaint intake, complaint investigation, testing for fair housing violations and enforcement of meritorious claims, and describe:

+(i) all proposed project activities and major tasks (Up to 3 points),

+(ii) a list of team members/staff and partners as identified in Factor 1 who will be responsible and accountable for completing the task (Up to 3 points),

+(iii) the steps to complete the proposed activities required to successfully implement the proposed project (Up to 2 points), and

+(iv) the proposed outcomes where applicable under program tasks.
 (Up to 2 points)

-Applicants may receive up to 6 points for the submission of a complete SOW narrative and up to 10 points for a complete SOW chart.
+Applicants may receive up to six points for the submission of a complete SOW narrative and up to 10 points for a complete SOW chart.
+Applicants must submit a separate SOW for each year of the applicant organization's activities (36 months) or 5 points will be deducted from this Factor.